-Every year, on August 15 of the lunar calendar, East Asia’s countries happen the Mid-Autumn Festival jubilantly.
-Actually, in mid-July of the lunar calendar, there has been the color of the Mid-Autumn Festival.
-The Mid-Autumn Festival is the second big traditional festival after the Lunar New Year in East Asia’s countries.
+Every year, on August 15 of the lunar calendar, the Countries of the East Asian Cultural Region happen the Mid-Autumn Festival jubilantly.
+Actually, in early August of the lunar calendar, there has been the color of the Mid-Autumn Festival.
+The Mid-Autumn Festival is the second big traditional festival after the Lunar New Year in the countries of the East Asian Cultural Sphere.
 Many people think that it has an origin in China.
-Basically, the Mid-Autumn Festivals of East Asia’s countries happen the same, but they also have some different points.
+Although the Mid-Autumn Festival in the countries has the same points, it also has some different ones.

 Today, Japanese people no longer use the lunar calendar, however, the Mid-Autumn Festival is still celebrated and called Otsukimi Festival (The moon watching festival).
 On Otsukimi Festival’s Eve, Japanese people lay Tsukimi Dango cakes (Tsukimi Dango cakes are made from rice flour, soft round cakes with salty and sweet sauce, often skewered on bamboo sticks and served with green tea.) and a Suzuki weed vase on a wooden shelf, then place the shelf anywhere that they can see the moon most clearly for both eating the cakes and watching the moon.
 On Otsukimi Festival’s Eve, children participate in the procession of lanterns.
 The carp fish lanterns in Japan represent the courage of Japanese.
 The Moon Rabbit image appears in the Otsukimi Festival, without the Chang’e image like in China.